DefinetlyNotAI/Test_generator/ReadMe.md

 The contents include:-
 - **IC** - Incorrect Credentials - The user has inputted wrong username or password.
 - **UKF** - Unknown Failure - A very broad error, Check the logs for the exact source - Requires human intervention
-- **IAPI** - Invalid API - The config file's API is wrong and not part of the 4 [API's](#database-expectations-api-)
+- **IAPI** - Invalid API - The config file's API is wrong and not part of the 4 [APIs](#database-expectations-api-)
 - **CCD** - Corrupted Configuration Data - The configuration given is completely wrong and not valid - Check logs for further details
+- **CNU** - Corrupted New User - The content given is `None` (Occurs only in RUC) - Check logs for further details
+- **RGXF** - ReGeX Failure - The content given is failed to be validated by the ReGeX param, Due to the user inputting wrong data (Occurs only in RUC) - Check logs for further details
+- **CP** - Common Password - The password given is common and not valid either due to it being blacklisted OR due to it already being used (Occurs only in RUC) - Check logs for further details

-You may automate special web error messages based on those.
+You may automate special web error messages based on those codes.

 ## Dependencies 📦